 'Mum, I'm fifteen - you don't need to hold me like a baby anymore,'

-'Arah!
-I thought you loved being cuddled by me, you know if you want to suckle all you have to do is ask, I noticed you look at women's cleavages so much,'
+'Ah!
+I thought you loved being cuddled by me, you know if you want to nurse all you have to do is ask, I noticed you look at women's cleavages so much,'

 'It's not the suckling he wants, Erika,' Courtney said flatly, 'Sheesh, you are so narrow-minded,'

-'Because you ogle a lot, something you picked up from that brother of yours,' Courtney commented
+'Erika may have a point you know.
+You ogle a lot, something you picked up from that brother of yours,' Courtney commented

 'I don't ogle, I just - '